Fire services

 If you're an Australian-Syrian dual national, Syrian authorities will treat you as Syrian.
 This limits the consular services we can give if you're arrested or detained.

-Children of Syrian men have Syrian citizenship at birth.
+Children of Syrian men obtain Syrian citizenship automatically at birth.

 More information: